hackoregon/data-science-pet-containers/README.md

 ### RStudio

 This service is based on the `rocker/rstudio` image from Docker Hub:
 <https://hub.docker.com/r/rocker/rstudio/>.
-All of the command line
+I've added header files so
-tools from the `postgis` image are available.
+that the `RPostgres`, `odbc`, `sf` and `devtools` will install from source, but there are no R packages besides those that ship with `rocker/rstudio`.

 Browse to `localhost:8787`.
 The user name and password are both `rstudio`. ***Note that if you're using Firefox, you'll have to adjust a